 In the second quarter of 2021, the Company granted an aggregate amount of 257,625 restricted stock units for shares of Class A Common Stock of the Company to its independent directors.
 On May 14, 2021, Toby Cosgrove, Lisa Picard, Nigel Gormly, Harold Hughes and Tom Leppert, were each granted 27,662 RSUs, subject to time-based vesting conditions that vest in equal, quarterly installments over one year.
 On May 14, 2021, the Company granted RSUs to Mr. Hughes in the amount of 55,325 units and Mr. Leppert in the amount of 41,493 units.
-Such RSUs granted to Mr. Hughes and Mr. Leppert are subject to time-based vesting conditions and vest in equal installments over a three-year period with 33% to vest on each twelve-month anniversary of the grant date.
+Such RSUs granted to Mr. Hughes and Mr. Leppert are subject to time based vesting conditions and vest in equal installments over a three-year period with 33% to vest on each twelve-month anniversary of the grant date.
 On June 14, 2021, the Company granted Julie Larson-Green 22,497 RSUs, subject to time-based vesting conditions that vest in equal, quarterly installments over one year.
-Mr. Hughes' and Mr. Leppert's remaining unvested RSUs were cancelled in connection with their resignations on February 22, 2022.
-As of March 31, 2022, 141,348 restricted stock units of the Director RSUs have vested.
+As of June 30, 2021, 34,575 restricted stock units of the RSUs have vested.